The Gap Band III

-The Gap Band III is the fifth studio album (contrary to the title) by American R&B band The Gap Band, released in 1980 on Mercury Records.
+The Gap Band III is the fifth studio album (contrary to the title) by American R&B band the Gap Band, released in 1980 on Mercury Records.
 It was produced by Lonnie Simmons.
 It was their first album to achieve platinum status.
-The album was remastered by PTG Records in 2009 including the radio edit of "Burn Rubber On Me (Why You Wanna Hurt Me)".
+The album was reissued in a remastered edition by PTG Records in 2009.

 Reception

 The album reached #1 on the Black Albums chart and #16 on the Billboard Hot 200.
 The album yielded 3 charting singles: the #60 R&B song "Humpin'", "Yearning for Your Love", a #5 R&B single which peaked at #60 on the Billboard Hot 100, and the #1 R&B hit "Burn Rubber (Why You Wanna Hurt Me)", which reached #19 on the dance charts and #84 on the Hot 100.

 This would be the group's final release by Mercury Records (via Total Experience Productions).
 The Gap Band's next six albums were released on Total Experience Records.